belav/csharpier/Docs/CLI.md

 ```

 ### \[<directoryOrFile\>]
-If this is not supplied, then CSharpier will recursively format all files it finds starting from the current directory.

 If a list of paths is supplied
 - if the path points to an existing file, CSharpier will format that file
 - if the path points to an existing directory, CSharpier will recursively format the contents of that directory

+If a list of paths is not supplied, then stdin is read.

 ### --check
 Used to check if your files are already formatted.
 Outputs any files that have not already been formatted.